LacunaSoftware/docs/docs.en-us/articles/web-pki/cert-select.md

 }
 ```

-We can also show the subject and issuer plus a "[EXPIRED]" prefix on the certificates that are expired:
+We can also show the subject and issuer plus an `[EXPIRED]` prefix on the certificates that are expired:

 ```js
 function getCertText(cert) {